Toward Krylov-based holography in double-scaled SYK: Conclusions

 Another accessible direction is to examine different initial states, for instance, the thermofield-double (TFD) state expressed in the chord basis, which requires only the construction of the corresponding Krylov basis.
 We plan to report further progress on some of these directions in the near future.

-\acknowledgments We would like to thank {Kuntal Pal and Cheng Peng} for valuable discussions and correspondence.
-This work was supported by the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Science, ICT \& Future Planning (NRF-2021R1A2C1006791), the framework of international cooperation program managed by the NRF of Korea (RS-2025-02307394), the Creation of the Quantum Information Science R\& D Ecosystem (Grant No. RS-2023-NR068116) through the National Research Foundation of Korea (NRF) funded by the Korean government (Ministry of Science and ICT), the Gwangju Institute of Science and Technology (GIST) research fund (Future leading Specialized Resarch Project, 2025) and the Al-based GIST Research Scientist Project grant funded by the GIST in 2025.
-This research was also supported by the Regional Innovation System \& Education(RISE) program through the (Gwangju RISE Center), funded by the Ministry of Education(MOE) and the (Gwangju Metropolitan City), Republic of Korea.(2025-RISE-05-001) HSJ was supported by an appointment to the JRG Program at the APCTP through the Science and Technology Promotion Fund and Lottery Fund of the Korean Government.
+\acknowledgments We would like to thank {Sergio E. Aguilar-Gutierrez, Kuntal Pal, Jaydeep Kumar Basak, Cheng Peng and Zhenbin Yang} for valuable discussions and correspondence.
+This work was supported by the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Science, ICT \& Future Planning (NRF-2021R1A2C1006791), the Korea government(MSIT)(RS-2025-02311201), (RS-2024-00445164) and the framework of international cooperation program managed by the NRF of Korea (RS-2025-02307394), the Creation of the Quantum Information Science R\& D Ecosystem (Grant No. RS-2023-NR068116) through the National Research Foundation of Korea (NRF) funded by the Korean government (Ministry of Science and ICT).
+This research was also supported by GIST research fund (Future leading Specialized Resarch Project, 2026, and the Regional Innovation System \& Education(RISE) program through the (Gwangju RISE Center), funded by the Ministry of Education(MOE) and the (Gwangju Metropolitan City), Republic of Korea.(2025-RISE-05-001).
+HSJ was supported by an appointment to the JRG Program at the APCTP through the Science and Technology Promotion Fund and Lottery Fund of the Korean Government.
 HSJ was also supported by the Korean Local Governments -- Gyeongsangbuk-do Province and Pohang City.
 HSJ and JFP are supported by the Spanish MINECO ‘Centro de Excelencia Severo Ochoa' program under grant SEV-2012-0249, the Comunidad de Madrid ‘Atracci\'on de Talento’ program (ATCAM) grant 2020-T1/TIC-20495, the Spanish Research Agency via grants CEX2020-001007-S and PID2021-123017NB-I00, funded by MCIN/AEI/10.13039/501100011033, and ERDF A way of making Europe.
 YF also thanks Cheng Peng and the Kavli Institute for Theoretical Sciences (KITS) at the University of Chinese Academy of Sciences (UCAS) for hospitality during the final stages of this project.
 All authors contributed equally to this paper and should be considered as co-first authors.